 The department maintains one canine unit, consisting of a specially trained and certified dog/handler team.
 The canine is certified in narcotics detection, article search, tracking, building search, area search, officer protection and aggression control.
-Over 100 training hours were completed in 2014 and annual certifications were received from the North American Police Work Dog Association, National Police Canine Association and the Southern Police Canine Inc. The canine unit assists other agencies in the local area upon request.
-One (1) public demonstration was conducted.
+Over 145 training hours were completed in 2015 and annual certifications were received from the National Police Canine Association and the Southern Police Canine Inc.

+The canine unit assists other agencies in the local area upon request.
+One (4) public demonstration was conducted.

-The number of drug related incidents utilizing the K9 dramatically decreased in 2014.
+The number of drug related incidents utilizing the K9 dramatically decreased in 2015 over the past two (2) years.
 This is a direct result of the Montana Highway Patrol acquiring several K9 units for their agency, two (2) of which are stationed here in Livingston/ Park County.
 Due to this, there is currently four (4) drug detection K9s in the Livingston/ Park County area.
 Although the number of drug sniffs has decreased, the number of patrol related deployments and K9 apprehensions from individuals attempting to flee or elude officers has increased.